EngiSon/todo/README.md

 To move the todo up and down in the list, thus changing its priority, you can use the arrow buttons on the todo card, moving the card up and down respectively.
 Trying to move the todo card out of its boundaries won't work, so don't even try.

-The final button that you can click on a todo card is the delete button, which will, as its name suggests, deletes the corresponding todo from the database.
-Make sure that you really want to delete the doto before doing so, because deleting it from the database will make it so you cannot get it back by any means.
+The final button that you can click on a todo card is the delete button, which will, as its name suggests, delete the corresponding todo from the database.
+Make sure that you really want to delete the todo before doing so, because deleting it from the database will make it so you cannot get it back by any means.